JonathanCMitchell/SugarLandAdventure/readme.md

 If you are a mac user, double click on `host.command` to start the server If you are a windows user, double click on `host.bat` to start the server

-After the server is started, in your web browswer (preferably Chrome) go to `localhost:8000`
+After the server is started, in your web browser (preferably Chrome) go to `localhost:8000`

 ### 4. Extra: